-Jamestown Settlement is nearing completion of a large-scale, phased renovation to sections of its 30,000-square-foot permanent exhibition galleries.
+Jamestown Settlement has completed a large-scale, phased renovation to sections of its 30,000-square-foot permanent exhibition galleries.
 The $10.6 million exhibition gallery refresh incorporates new historical research and technology to present historical events to visitors in innovative ways, including interactive touch screens, immersive exhibits and a new multimedia experiential theater.
-New exhibits and a “Bacon’s Rebellion” experiential theater have opened in stages in 2019, and a new exhibit on Pocahontas is set to debut in late November 2019.
+New exhibits and a “Bacon’s Rebellion” experiential theater opened in stages in 2019, with and a new exhibit on Pocahontas debuted in late November 2019.

-The project is being funded by a public-private partnership by the Commonwealth of Virginia and private gifts to the Jamestown-Yorktown Foundation, Inc.
+The project was funded by a public-private partnership by the Commonwealth of Virginia and private gifts to the Jamestown-Yorktown Foundation, Inc.

 Bacon’s Rebellion Theater

 The story of “Bacon’s Rebellion” – a 1676 armed rebellion of Virginia colonists led by Nathaniel Bacon against the rule of governor William Berkeley – unfolds across multimedia screens in a 124-seat Rebellion Theater, which debuted in September 2019.
 Similar to the American Revolution Museum at Yorktown’s Siege of Yorktown Theater, visitors experience the story through multi-sensory special effects and smell smoke and gunfire, feel arrows fly, feel the heat from the fire burning Jamestown, and hear the sound of a swarm of files seen as an omen before the rebellion.

 New Research on the First Recorded Africans in 1619 and Powhatan’s Capital at Werowocomoco